daniaedu/odin-calculator/README.md

 Planned Improvements:

 - Fix logic for +/- button.
+- Implement logic to limit the number of digits allowed for input and the displayed result.
 - Handle multiple operators in sequence correctly (e.g., 9 * 9 - should calculate 81).
 - Allow for hitting equal sign multiple times to perform continuous calculations based on the last operation.
 - Improve variable and function names for better readability.